Why many Africans are wary of COVID-19 vaccines | DW | 04.03.2021

 Nomazulu Dlamini, a Johannesburg graduate, told DW that the lack of clarity around the efficacy and the composition of the Johnson and Johnson vaccine currently being administered in the country were reasons enough for her not to trust it.

-Cameroonian student Manka Berinice said she has doubts that the vaccine might have side effects or long-term effects.
+The Cameroonian student Manka Berinice told DW that she worries that the vaccines might have side effects or long-term effects.
 "Maybe it has been tested and seen it is good, but it might affect us in the long run.
-Maybe, in the long run, we might have fractures or other illnesses might come in and not only Covid 19," Berinice told DW.
+Maybe, in the long run, we might have fractures or other illnesses might come in and not only COVID-19," Berinice told DW.

-The vaccination campaign will start with its 400,000 health professionals before extending to other frontline workers such as teachers and police officers.
-But even there, many are unsure of whether they will take it.
+The vaccination campaign will start with 400,000 health professionals before extending to other front-line workers, such as teachers and police officers.
+But, even then, many are unsure of whether they will take it.

-A Nairobi resident that DW spoke to said they would not accept the vaccine because "I know I have no COVID-19, I will let others take it, and watch them closely to see how they will react to it."
+A Nairobi resident told DW that they would not accept the vaccine because "I know I have no COVID-19: I will let others take it, and watch them closely to see how they will react to it."

 Isaac Kaledzi, Andrew Wasike, Waakhe Simon Wudu, Thuso Khumalo, and Jean-Marie Ngong Song contributed to this article